victorkolbin/MinesweeperOnline/README.md

 # MinesweeperOnline
-Javascript and HTML files obtained from Pyjsdl compilation hosted on GitHub Pages
+Javascript and HTML files obtained from Pyjsdl compilation hosted on repl.it